rage/java-programming/data/part-3/2-lists.md

 <!-- Lisää ohjelmaan toiminnallisuus, joka lukujen lukemisen jälkeen etsii listalta listan suurimman luvun ja tulostaa sen arvon.
 Ohjelman pitäisi toimia seuraavasti. -->

-Continue developing the program so that it ends the greatest number in the list and prints its value after reading all the numbers.
+Continue developing the program so that it finds the greatest number in the list and prints its value after reading all the numbers.
 The programming should work in the following manner.

 <!-- <sample-output>